 Faridah holds a BSc in Accounting and Finance from the London School of Economics and Political Science, United Kingdom.

-Director, Programme Development
+Director, Learning & Development

 Sivalingam Navaratnam is the Director of Programme Development, responsible for developing training programmes relating to human capital competency development.
 In addition to serving the local capital market industry, he also works closely with international regulators and funding agencies in developing training initiatives for the ASEAN and APEC markets.